agametis/fms-logviewer-frontend/README.md

 The Project is the frontend for the FileMaker Server LogViewer.

-Since FileMaker Server 17 there is no convinient way for reading the log files.
-This porject helps to overcome this circumstance.
+Since FileMaker Server 17 there is no convenient way for reading the log files.
+This project helps to overcome this circumstance.

 ## Instructions